pencil2d/pencil2d.github.io/doc/faq.md

 TL;DR - Double click on the Camera Layer.

 Pencil2D has a infinite canvas, the bright rectangle at the center is the camera, a preview area when you export your animation to a video & image.
-So double-clicking on the camera layer is actually change the size of a camera, not the canvas.
+So double-clicking on the camera layer is actually changing the size of a camera, not the canvas.
 You can draw outside the camera border and move the camera around on the infinite canvas, set keyframes of camera positions on Timeline.
 For more info please check [this tutorial](https://www.pencil2d.org/doc/tutorials.html#ca).

-## I like Pencil2D but... it is a bit 'buggy', what can i do?
+## I like Pencil2D but... it is a bit 'buggy', what can I do?

 We feel you, but every great piece of software you might know began in a humble way.
 Right now Pencil2D is in need of developers experienced or willing to learn Qt framework and C++ as well as proactive users that want to help however they can.